singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Supports max of 1,000 tables in each instance.
 - Can use up to around 100 column families.
 - Empty columns don’t take up any space.
 Can create large number of columns, even if most columns are empty in most rows
+- Adding more nodes to a cluster (not replication) can improve the write performance
+- Google recommends adding nodes when storage utilization is > 70%
 - Creating row keys-
 	- Design your row key based on the queries you will use to retrieve the data.
 	- It's important to create a row key that makes it possible to retrieve a well-defined range of rows.
 Otherwise, your query requires a table scan, which is much slower than retrieving specific rows.